slub/ocrd_kitodo/README.md

 | APP_DATA | `./kitodo/data` | directory of application data e.g. config and modules |
 | APP_KEY | `./kitodo/.ssh/id_rsa` | file with private ssh key of ocrd user to login to Manager |
 | APP_PORT | 8080 | port of Kitodo.Production |

-### Install OCR-D models

-For practical workflows, you first have to install models for various processors on the OCR-D Controller.
-Since all processor resources are mounted under the `CONTROLLER_MODELS` volume, resources will persist and thus only have to be installed once.

-Installation could be done by downloading the respective files into the filesystem (see `make prepare`), or dynamically:

-1. Start interactive shell on the Controller.

-        docker exec -it kitodo_production_ocrd_ocrd-controller_1 bash
-        su - ocrd

-2. Use the OCR-D Resource Manager to query and install models:

-        wget -O frak2021.traineddata https://ub-backup.bib.uni-mannheim.de/~stweil/tesstrain/frak2021/tessdata_best/frak2021-0.905.traineddata
-        ocrd resmgr download -n ocrd-tesserocr-recognize frak2021.traineddata
-        ocrd resmgr download ocrd-eynollah-segment default
-        ocrd resmgr list-installed
-        ocrd resmgr list-available
-        ocrd resmgr --help

 ### Kitodo